metal-stack/mini-lab/README.md

 ssh metal@100.255.254.1
 ```

-To remove the kind cluster and the vagrant boxes, run
+To remove the kind cluster, the switches and machines, run:

 ```bash
 make cleanup